Myths Vs. Facts – The Paper and Packaging Industry is Destroying Forests (1 of 8)

 - Paper Making’s Carbon Footprint

-- Let’s Just Use Recycled Paper till It’s Gone
+- Can We Just Use Recycled Paper Again and Again?

-- Replacing Print and Mail with Electronic Media will Save the Environment
+- Will Replacing Print and Mail with Electronic Media will Save the Environment?

-- Printing on Paper is the Definition of Waste
+- Is Printing on Paper is the Definition of Waste?

 - People Want to Switch to Digital Communications

 - Packaging is Wasteful and Unnecessary

 Now, let’s start with the first Myth:

 Myth: The paper and packaging industry is destroying our forests, making a fast buck at the expense of future generations.

 The North American Paper Industry promotes sustainable forestry and depends on sustainable forest growth to provide a reliable supply of wood fiber.